Blue House (Hong Kong): Neighbourhood

 Wan Chai Visual Archive was opened in 2012 to the public, with an opening ceremony attended by Bernard Chan, Chairman of Antiquities Advisory Board, Salina Yan, Deputy Secretary for Home Affairs Department and the CEO of the St James Settlement's.
 It held exhibitions and events attended by government officials, consulate generals, entertainment celebrities, local, international artists and students.
 It encouraged the engagements of public and business sectors, non-profit organizations and the neighborhood in the process of cultural and heritage preservation.

 The project is mentioned in the book "Urbanizing Carescapes of Hong Kong" by Taiwanese academic Shu-mei Huang who wrote 'By breaking their exercises of redevelopment into different components and phases, the operation could accumulate cultural capital for their future projects'.

+Goldig Investment, owned by Indonesian-Chinese tycoon Alex Gouw, intended to rebuild the building with adjourning lots as a boutique hotel under the ACTS brand while the original building was used as serviced apartments and cultural education.
+By having initial building plans approved and engaging British architects Amada Levete, the firm designing the Central Yards, the hotel plan was scrapped due to adjouning owners rejecting Goldig's proposals to purchase additional lots.
+Goldig Investment then sold 5-7 Hing Wan Street to Nam Fung Group in 2012 at HK$ 146 million, making a gross profit of HK$ 81 million in only 2.5 years, while retaining management rights to operate as serviced apartments named The Archive until 2019.